Kidney cancer symptoms & treatments

 Find a cancer specialist

-There are four different types of kidney cancer:
+There are two main types of kidney cancer:

-• Renal cell carcinoma (RCC): This is the most common form of adult kidney cancer (about 85% of cases).
-RCC usually starts as a single tumor in one kidney, but it can affect both your kidneys and spread (metastasize) to other organs.
-It begins in the cells that line the small tubes that are part of the nephrons within your kidneys.
+• Renal cell carcinoma (RCC): RCC is one of the most common forms of adult kidney cancer and is defined by five specific types: clear-cell, papillary, chromophobe, sarcomatoid and rhabdoid.
+Renal cell carcinoma usually starts as a single tumor in one kidney, but it can affect both your kidneys and spread (metastasize) to other organs.
+All types of RCC begin in the lining of tiny filtering tubes inside the kidneys called nephrons.

-• Transitional cell carcinoma: This form of kidney cancer usually begins in the area where a ureter connects to the main part of a kidney (called the renal pelvis).
+• Upper tract urothelial carcinoma: This form of kidney cancer usually begins in the area where a ureter connects to the main part of a kidney (called the renal pelvis).
 This cancer represents 6 to 7% of all kidney cancers and can also grow in your ureters or bladder.
+These tumors are known as transitional cell cancers because they look similar to bladder cancer under a microscope and are often treated in similar ways.

 Symptoms of kidney cancer